seanmd8/Maneuver/README.md

 Gameplay Changelog:

+6/26/26
+- Added 16 new cards with 2 new mechanics.
+Defeat the 3rd area bosses to unlock them.
+- You can now filter your run history to show wins only, assuming you have any.
+- You can now swap screens and tabs using the keyboard controls.

 4/11/26
 - Added 2 new boons.
 - Rebalanced Future Sight: Renamed to Clairvoyance.
 Now shows you the location of hidden enemies.